 The quantitative data that you collect is client data that can be measured.
 For example, your clients’ current bodyweight or average daily steps that week.

 Collecting both qualitative and quantitative data from your clients will help you to get a more holistic view of your clients’ progress from their check-ins.
-Bear this in mind when creating your specific check-in questions.
+Keep this in mind when designing your personal training check-in questions, and take a look at our guide to client accountability strategies for more on making the most of the data you collect.

-4. Streamline your entire check-ins process into one platform
+4. Streamline your check-ins process into one platform

 Finding it impossible to keep track of your client check-ins using spreadsheets or multiple apps?
 That’s where My PT Hub comes in.